CI

 Adding New Test

 - On which TT hardware should your tests run?
-Put the specific hardware in "runs-on" field.
-If you want your test to run on multiple hardware types add multiple lines to the matrix, one for each hardware type.
+Put the specific hardware in the "runs-on" field.

-or any other standard type that other tests also use?
-Put this decision in "script" field. - Refer to test script you've put in type for interpretation of
+ttrtorpytestor any other standard type that other tests also use?
+Put this decision in the "script" field. - Refer to the test script you've put in the type for interpretation of

-Each line in matrix MUST be unique!
-There is no point to run the same test with same build image on the same type of the hardware.
+Each line in the matrix MUST be unique!
+There is no point in running the same test with the same build image on the same type of hardware.

 Consider